-- As someone who used to create stormwater reports, Mr. Flaherty explained that the HydroCAD model 241 - 242 Ms. Brunner referenced inputs basic numbers from the Cornell University study into formulas for - 243 various things like catch basins or culverts.
-Mr. Flaherty said you could always over design for a 100- - year storm with a sufficient budget; it is safe.
-244

-- 246 Mr. Bill referenced the discussion of red pine scale during the November 2024 Commission meeting and - the mention by staff of a machine that would eradicate the tree roots after three rows of red pines are 247 - proposed to be removed in Wheelock Park.
+- As someone who used to create stormwater reports, Mr. Flaherty explained that the HydroCAD model Ms. Brunner referenced inputs basic numbers from the Cornell University study into formulas for various things like catch basins or culverts.
+Mr. Flaherty said you could always over design for a 100year storm with a sufficient budget; it is safe. - 253 Mr. Bill referenced the discussion of red pine scale during the November 2024 Commission meeting and the mention by staff of a machine that would eradicate the tree roots after three rows of red pines are 254 proposed to be removed in Wheelock Park.
 He thought it would really disrupt the soils.
-Ms. Clark 248 - thought they had talked about stump grinders.
-Mr. Bill thought that for an area of hundreds of trees, it 249 - would be a significant impact to the soil.
-So, he thought the Commission should have better 250 - understanding and input.
-He cited an example of less root disturbance, by cutting the trunk at the ground 251 - level and letting it decay naturally into the soil.
-Mr. Bergman recalled the Director of Parks & 252 - 253 Recreation, Ms. Fisk-Hennessey, also mentioning replacing the red pines with broad leaf trees as soon - after as possible.
-Mr. Bill understood but explained that soils are arranged in horizons and take a lot of 254 - time to develop, so treating it like a farm would be disruptive.
-Ms. Clark said the machine acts like 255 - extracting a tooth, for example, just below the ground level-Mr. Bill thought six inches had been 256 - mentioned-and then it is covered with topsoil.
-Ms. Clark said the roots are usually actually still there 257 - anchoring the soil and feeding microbes.
+Ms. Clark 255 thought they had talked about stump grinders.
+Mr. Bill thought that for an area of hundreds of trees, it 256 would be a significant impact to the soil.
+So, he thought the Commission should have better 257 understanding and input.
+He cited an example of less root disturbance, by cutting the trunk at the ground 258 259 level and letting it decay naturally into the soil.
+Mr. Bergman recalled the Director of Parks & 260 Recreation, Ms. Fisk-Hennessey, also mentioning replacing the red pines with broad leaf trees as soon after as possible.
+Mr. Bill understood but explained that soils are arranged in horizons and take a lot of 261 time to develop, so treating it like a farm would be disruptive.
+Ms. Clark said the machine acts like 262 extracting a tooth, for example, just below the ground level-Mr. Bill thought six inches had been 263 mentioned-and then it is covered with topsoil.
+Ms. Clark said the roots are usually actually still there 264 anchoring the soil and feeding microbes.
 Mr. Milliken said they usually only go to stump size.
-He added 258 - 259 that he went to look at a few of the red pine locations, like the one near the schools on Maple Avenue, - 260 and he thought there were plenty of oak trees growing there to hopefully take over afterward.
-Ms. Clark - agreed.
-261 electing him as Chair and he thanked former chairs, Ms. Clark and Mr. Haynes, for guiding him.
-If 264 needed, he would be willing to serve as an alternate in the future.
+He added 265 that he went to look at a few of the red pine locations, like the one near the schools on Maple Avenue, 266 and he thought there were plenty of oak trees growing there to hopefully take over afterward.
+Ms. Clark 267 agreed.
+268 - This was Chair Von Plinsky's last meeting on the Commission and he thanked his colleagues for electing him as Chair and he thanked former chairs, Ms. Clark and Mr. Haynes, for guiding him.
+If needed, he would be willing to serve as an alternate in the future.
 Mr. Haynes led the Commission in thanking Chair Von Plinsky and Ms. Clark for their service.
-Mr. Bergman would be transitioning from a regular to an alternate member in 2025.
+Mr. Bergman would be transitioning from a regular to an alternate member in 2025. - 275 276